 Limited Time Free Offer: A Fantastic Toolkit for your Stewardship Committee

-Stewardship & Planned Giving have arranged for PCC churches to receive a free subscription to the Generosity365 theme pack, including a subscription to Generosity magazines and the new Devoted to Generosity stewardship material, a treasure trove of tools developed by the Ecumenical Stewardship Center.
+Stewardship & Planned Giving have arranged for PCC churches to receive a subscription to Generosity magazines and the new Devoted to Generosity stewardship material, a treasure trove of tools developed by the Ecumenical Stewardship Center.
 This fun and dynamic material will help your congregation talk about and dive deeper into stewardship and generosity.
 It includes resources for preaching, worship, small groups, and children as well as campaign materials—including a calendar and example correspondence.
 The free toolkit includes:

 All past and current issues of the Giving magazine (digital versions)